Coins of the Zuid Afrikaansche Republiek (ZAR 1874 – 1902)

 The movement into the South African rare coin market by overseas and local investors is proving that South African assets such as property, coins and art works are competitive in the world market.
 Our national mint, The South African Mint Company PTY(Ltd), has also seen a dramatic rise in international interest.
 Their list of international clients and buyers has increased significantly.

+Since the release of Nelson Mandela and the fall of Apartheid, there has been renewed global interest in all things South African.
+South African property, rare coins, and art works have all been undervalued after decades of world isolation.
+It will take many years for them to attain realistic international values.
 Investors and collectors have discovered that the ZAR coins are extremely rare in comparison to their international counterparts.
 They are also finding that they are undervalued, after years of isolation.
 Our coins have the potential of decades of high growth ahead of them.
 This will enable them to catch up to international values.

 Another reason why the ZAR coins are so sought after is that they are rarer than almost any other countries’ coins.
 This is due to the fact that they were really a token coinage.
 The ZAR (Zuid Afrikaansche Republiek) was a small new country, struggling against British domination.
 Although the coins were produced as a commercial coinage, fewer coins were produced than the amount needed to facilitate commercial activities.
 Although coins were produced by the ZAR, the vast majority of commercial activities were done with British coins.
 This new country had a multitude of problems to deal with.
 The production of coinage, contrary to what people may think, is not an easy matter.
 The country was so new, that it did not even have a mint or bank.
 The government was also young and inexperienced.